thavlik/vpn-operator/README.md

   # exclusion of others.
     vpn.beebs.dev/provider: my-example-vpn-label
 spec:
-  # In this example, the contractual terms with the
+  # In this example, the contractual terms with NordVPN
-  # VPN service only allows five devices to be active
+  # allows up to six devices to be active simultaneously.
-  # simultaneously.
-This field is mandatory.
-You
+  # This field is mandatory.
+You shouldn't attempt to
-  # shouldn't attempt to create an unlimited number
+  # create an obscene number of connections.
+Always set
-  # of connections.
-Always set it to sane value for
+  # it to sane value for your purposes.
-  # your purposes.
-  maxSlots: 5
+  maxSlots: 6

-  # Corresponds to the above Secret resource.
+  # Corresponds to the above Secret's metadata.name
   secret: my-vpn-credentials

   # The controller will attempt to verify that the